giuseppeiacono/OCP-Java-SE-8/object_orientation/README.md

 ### Benefits
 * There is only one instance of the object in the program that keep track of information used across the application
 * The performance is better in case of objects that would be expensive to create

+## Immutable classes
+One class is considered immutable if it has all the requirements below:
+ * It is ``final`` so that it cannot be extended
+ * Its variables are ``private`` and ``final``
+ * The constructor make new copies of any mutable object
+ * Do not provide any setter method
+ * If any of the getter methods return a mutable object reference, make a copy of the actual object, and return the reference to the copy